MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/traces.rst

 Debug Traces
 =============

-MicroVG logs several actions when traces are enabled.
+MicroVG traces several actions when traces are enabled.
 This chapter explains the trace identifiers.

-.. note:: The logs are only available on the Embedded VEE Port (not on the Simulator).
+.. note:: The traces are only available on the Embedded VEE Port (not on the Simulator).

 Trace format
 ------------